 Dear Pat: I’m the proud mother of two adorable children under three years old.
 I’m also a Customer Operations Trainer for a large bank.
 I want nothing more than to be a stay-at-home mom with my kids, but financially, that’s not an option right now.

 My manager of five years admires my work.
 She also has young children and struggles with work-life balance, expressing concern for not getting enough time with her kids.
-Yet she sometimes seems rigid in following procedure and process, so she may not be open to my proposal.
+Yet she’s sometimes rigid in following procedure and process, so she may not be open to my proposal.

-But in the event she doesn’t approve my part-time schedule request, I’m unsure what to say.
+If she doesn’t approve my part-time schedule request, I’m unsure what to say in response.
 Can you help?
 Tired Trainer

-Dear Tired: I sense you might be thinking that you have only one request–for your “ideal” schedule of three, 10-hour days—and you’re expecting only one response—a yes or no—and that “no” ends the issue.
-I advise a different approach.
+Dear Tired: I sense you might be thinking that you have only one request, that is, for your “ideal” schedule.
+And you’re expecting only one response—either Yes or No—and that a No ends the conversation.

 Your request for a part-time schedule kicks off a negotiation.
 This doesn’t mean it’s you-against-her or a win-lose proposition.